Azure/azure-sdk-for-java/sdk/contentsafety/azure-ai-contentsafety/README.md

 - Step 2: Set the values of the client ID, tenant ID, and client secret of the AAD application as environment variables: `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_SECRET`.

-After setup, you can choose which type of [credential](https://learn.microsoft.com/en-us/java/api/com.azure.core.credential.tokencredential?view=azure-java-stable) from TokenCredential Interface to use.
+After setup, you can choose which type of [credential](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/identity/azure-identity#examples) to use.
 As an example, [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/identity/azure-identity#authenticate-with-defaultazurecredential) can be used to authenticate the client.

+DefaultAzureCredential will use the values from these environment variables.
 ```java com.azure.ai.contentsafety.createcontentsafetyclienttoken
 ContentSafetyClient contentSafetyClientOauth = new ContentSafetyClientBuilder()
     .credential(new DefaultAzureCredentialBuilder().build())